hturnbull93/portfolio/README.md

 In `src/components/projectCard.jsx`:

 - Added a stateless functional component that takes a prop called details.
-- It renders a h4 containing the details' title.
+- It renders a h4 containing the details title.

 Green.